agarwalvipin/open_cfa/docs/LOS/Economics/Reading 12.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** For oligopoly, **interdependence** is the keyword.
+💡 CFA Exam Tip ✍️:For oligopoly, **interdependence** is the keyword.
 The exam will test your understanding of the strategic decision-making involved.
 Be familiar with the logic of the **Nash equilibrium** and why collusion is tempting but difficult to maintain.

 </div>
 </div>